web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 ##### `confirmation`

 -   In `1.x`, this event listener would receive `confirmationNumber` and `receipt` as arguments, in `4.x` an object containing the properties: `confirmationNumber`, `receipt`, and `latestBlockHash` will be received
--   `confirmationNumber` is returned as a hex string instead of a number
+-   `confirmationNumber` is returned as a bigint instead of a number
 -   For the returned `receipt` object:
-    -   Returns a hex string instead of a number for the following properties:
+    -   Returns a bigint instead of a number for the following properties:
         -   `transactionIndex`
         -   `blockNumber`
         -   `cumulativeGasUsed`
         -   `gasUsed`
         -   `effectiveGasPrice`
-    -   Returns a hex string instead of a boolean for the following properties:
+    -   Returns a bigint instead of a boolean for the following properties:
         -   `status`

 ```typescript